davidscheele/Raspberry-Pi-Audiomixer/README.md

 - Numbers (1234567890), which will either play a sfx that was specified for that key, or load a new music style if space was pressed beforehand.
 - Plus and Minus, which will turn up and down the volume of the music.
 - Enter, which, if hit twice, will exit the program.

+## Other Stuff:
+- Examplemusic by https://www.bensound.com .Check it out!
+- Examplesfx are by yours truly.
+Use as you wish.